-This document may be cited as: Telecommunications Authority of Trinidad and Tobago (TATT 2022).
-Consultative Document on the Equipment Standardisation and Certification Framework for the Telecommunications and Broadcasting Sectors of Trinidad and Tobago (version 1.1).
+This document may be cited as: Telecommunications Authority of Trinidad and Tobago (TATT 2023).
+Consultative Document on the Equipment Standardisation and Certification Framework for the Telecommunications and Broadcasting Sectors of Trinidad and Tobago (June 2023).
 Barataria, Trinidad and Tobago.

 Table of Contents